justin8ty/born2beroot/README.md

 A program to enable users to run programs using privileges of superuser.

-A user can access this when added to sudo permission group.
+A user can access sudo when added to sudo permission group.

 Each group have its own GID.